Welcome to Worcester Area Group (u3a)

 Hello and welcome to our website

 The Third Age Trust has created a dedicated page on the national website to keep you up to date with the latest guidance and advice on the coronavirus and other matters both general and specific to U3A.
 Click on Covid 19.

 Worcester U3A (Charity No. 702588) is part of an international movement of retired and semi-retired people who share their lifetime experience and knowledge in a variety of educational, creative and leisure activities.
 A list of the Groups for 2020/2021 can be viewed on the Group List page.

-We are a self-help, self-managed learning co-operative and have just over 1000 members (September 2017) contributing to 90 different Interest Groups.
+We are a self-help, self-managed learning co-operative and our many members contribute to our numerous different Interest Groups.
 No qualifications are necessary and none are awarded, the accent is on fun.

 There are many ways to help – co-ordinating an interest group, volunteering for the committee, organising a talk or visit, preparing refreshments, being a ‘new member’ buddy to name but a few.
 We ask all members to consider how they, personally, can contribute to Worcester U3A – not necessarily as soon as they join, but over time.

 Our 'season' runs from mid-September to the following April or May with a few groups carrying on through the summer.
 Most Interest Groups meet fortnightly.
 We also have a fortnightly Main Meeting, September to May, open to all members, with visiting speakers and a chance to meet other members socially.
 However, due to the pandemic we will be holding main meetings once a month, and they will be via Zoom.